MicrosoftDocs/sql-docs/docs/relational-databases/track-changes/work-with-change-tracking-sql-server.md

 1. Obtain the version to be used the next time by using CHANGE_TRACKING_CURRENT_VERSION().

-1. Obtain the changes for the Sales table by using CHANGETABLE(CHANGES ...)
+1. Obtain the changes for the `Sales` table by using CHANGETABLE(CHANGES ...)

-1. Obtain the changes for the Salesorders table by using CHANGETABLE(CHANGES ...)
+1. Obtain the changes for the `SalesOrders` table by using CHANGETABLE(CHANGES ...)

 1. Commit the transaction.

 Some points to remember as all steps to obtain changes are inside a snapshot transaction:

-- If cleanup occurs after the last synchronization version is validated, the results from CHANGETABLE(CHANGES ...) will still be valid as the delete operations performed by cleanup will not be visible inside the transaction.
+- If cleanup occurs after the last synchronization version is validated, the results from CHANGETABLE(CHANGES ...) will still be valid as the delete operations performed by cleanup won't be visible inside the transaction.

-- Any changes that are made to the Sales table or the SalesOrders table after the next synchronization version is obtained will not be visible, and the calls to CHANGETABLE(CHANGES ...) will never return changes with a version later than that returned by CHANGE_TRACKING_CURRENT_VERSION().
-Consistency between the Sales table and the SalesOrders table will also be maintained, because the transactions that were committed in the time between calls to CHANGETABLE(CHANGES ...) will not be visible.
+- Any changes that are made to the `Sales` table or the `SalesOrders` table after the next synchronization version is obtained won't be visible, and the calls to CHANGETABLE(CHANGES ...) will never return changes with a version later than that returned by CHANGE_TRACKING_CURRENT_VERSION().
+Consistency between the `Sales` table and the `SalesOrders` table will also be maintained, because the transactions that were committed in the time between calls to CHANGETABLE(CHANGES ...) won't be visible.

 The following example shows how snapshot isolation is enabled for a database.